 Q: How do I determine the hanging height of the fan?

-A: The bottom of the fan should be at least 7 feet off the floor, and 8 to 9 feet will allow for optimal circulation.
-“Hugger” fans like the Cirrus Hugger Ceiling Fan from Modern Fan Company are made especially for lower-ceiling heights because they are installed flush with the ceiling.
+A: To meet building codes, the bottom of the fan should be at least seven feet off the floor; eight to nine feet will allow for optimal circulation.
 For higher ceilings, you can use fans with downrods, such as the Ball Ceiling Fan, to achieve the right height.
-Downrods range from 3 to 72 inches in length.
-The more space between the ceiling and the blades the better than air flow and circulation, so aim for at least 12 inches.
+The more space between the ceiling and the blades, the better for air flow and circulation.
+Ideally, aim for at least 12 inches.

 Q: Can I install a ceiling fan if I have a sloped ceiling?

 A: Aside from hugger fans, most fan canopies (the part that attaches to the ceiling and covers the junction box) can accommodate some degree of slope-usually up to 30 degrees.
 An additional longer downrod may need to be purchased to ensure enough blade clearance.
-For steeper slopes, manufacturers offer sloped-ceiling adaptors or are often called angle mounts.
+For steeper slopes–or in cases where sloped ceiling installation is explicitly not allowed–manufacturers offer sloped-ceiling adaptors, often called angle mounts.

 Q: Do I need a special ceiling or junction box to mount my fan?

 A: Yes, ceiling fans need to be mounted to junction boxes marked “For Use With Ceiling Fans”; because fans can weight up to 50 pounds and are in motion, these help provide proper support.
 The boxes should be anchored to a ceiling joist, and installation by a licensed electrician is advisable.